Qepanna/goFlux/README.md

 $$\mathbf{Eqn~4}~~~~~~g-factor = \frac{HM.flux}{LM.flux}$$

-With the `best.flux()` function, one can chose a limit at which the HM model is deemed to overestimate (*f*<sub>0</sub>).
+With the `best.flux()` function, one can choose a limit at which the HM model is deemed to overestimate (*f*<sub>0</sub>).
 Recommended thresholds for the g-factor are \<4 for a flexible threshold, \<2 for a medium threshold, or \<1.25 for a more conservative threshold.
 The